Skip to content

 Buy at Amazon →Read full review ↓

 Running shoes are a starting point, but not every running shoe works under load.
-The four picks below all come from brands or models consistently recommended by long-distance ruckers, endurance athletes who carry weight, and military load-carriage research.
+The picks below all come from brands or models consistently recommended by long-distance ruckers, endurance athletes who carry weight, and military load-carriage research.
+Choose by pain pattern first, then surface, then style.

 The Benchmark: Hoka Bondi 9